-One way of doing a summary, is to pretend you are explaining to a friend what the source was about and you only have one minute to do it!
+One way of doing a summary is to pretend you are explaining to a friend what the source was about and you only have one minute to do it!
 The key is to put the material in your own words and then give credit to the author.

 Method Number 2: Paraphrase

 A second tool for handling material and avoiding the perils of plagiarism is to paraphrase.
-It very similar to a summary.
-However; the length of paraphrase does not need to be shorter than the original source.
+It is very similar to a summary.
+However; the length of the paraphrase does not need to be shorter than the original source.
 Again, you need to put the author’s ideas into your own words but also give credit to the author.
 Do NOT copy the structure or wording of the source.

 Method Number 3: Quotation

 Perhaps the simplest way to avoid the ire of the professor and his wrath is to simply quote a source.
-We’ll go into the specifics of how to quote in depth later.
-But the process for now is relatively simple.
+We’ll go into the specifics of how to quote in-depth later.
+But the process, for now, is relatively simple.
 All you have to do is introduce the author and then state the quote.

 Consider this example of Fred Warmington’s, He’s Warming Up to the Orb.
 Here’s one way to quote the author effectively.
-Note that the author is introduce in the sentence.
+Note that the author is introduced in the sentence.
 This gives the credit to the author and keeps your project safe from being accused of plagiarism.

-Well Oscar Wilde once wrote, “there is not sin except stupidity."
+Well, Oscar Wilde once wrote, “there is no sin except stupidity."
 That may or not be true, but one thing is certain, plagiarism is stupid.
 You steal someone else’s which leaves you stupid.
 And you stupidly assume you won’t get caught.
 The truth is there’s a whole lot of tools out there to combat plagiarism.
 You will be busted.
 You also can no longer claim ignorance of what constitutes plagiarism.
 Thanks to this video.
 Your professors never believe that excuse anyway.